ci-bonfire/Sprint/myth/_docs_src/general/themes.md

 	<?= $themer->call('posts:recent show=10 order=title dir=asc'); ?>

 The first parameter is a string that allows you to, very flexibly, define the class, the method and any number of named parameters that can be sent to the callback.
+The parameters are passed as an array of key/value pairs.
+In the case of this example, it would pass in the following array.

+    $params = [
+        'show' => 10,
+        'order' => 'title',
+        'dir' => 'asc'
+    ];

+    class Posts {
+        public function recent($params) { . . . }
+    }

 ### Caching Callback Results
 You can tell the system to simply cache the results for a period of time, instead of hitting the callback constantly.
-This is done by passing in the number of seconds to cache the results for.
+This is done by passing in the number of **minutes** to cache the results for.
 This will use the built-in CodeIgniter caching library that is setup in the BaseController, and defined in either the application config file or the controller itself.

 	// Cache it for 1 hour
 	 <?= $themer->call('posts:recent show=10 order=title dir=asc', 60); ?>